activescott/web-app-stack/README.md

 **Bootstrap** for styling - because even though it is old, it's not dated :)

-**Policy Structure** [Osano's Cookie Consent library](https://github.com/osano/cookieconsent/) is built in to ensure users are aware of cookies and a placeholder for your Terms of Service (see `src/react-app/src/pages/policy/terms.tsx`) and Privacy Policy (`src/react-app/src/pages/policy/privacy.tsx`) pages are included.
+**Policy Structure** [A fork of Osano's Cookie Consent library](https://github.com/activescott/cookieconsent) is built in to ensure users are aware of cookies and a placeholder for your Terms of Service (see `client/src/pages/policy/terms.tsx`) and Privacy Policy (`client/src/pages/policy/privacy.tsx`) pages are included.

 **Layout** There is a basic layout pattern implemented in react.
-See `src/react-app/src/components/layout.tsx`.
+See `client/src/components/layout.tsx`.
 Also incorporates [react-helmet](https://github.com/nfl/react-helmet) to handle `head`.

 **Hygene** Linting of all files is handled with a combo of eslint & prettier.
 See `lint*` scripts in `package.json`.